ravivyas84/go-blog/.llm/conventions.md

 - `BrandMark` is the composed wordmark lockup; the green dot is a purely visual separator/accent, not a status indicator
 - The homepage search field is currently presentational only; it does not execute real search queries
 - The theme toggle remains functional and is wired by `public/scripts/theme-toggle.js`

+## Post Page Conventions

+- Individual posts at `src/pages/[year]/[month]/[day]/[slug]/index.astro` use a dedicated two-column layout with a sidebar TOC, share card, related-posts card, subscribe card, handwritten note card, and previous/next navigation
+- Post metadata such as word count and estimated reading time is derived in `src/lib/content.ts`
+- Post hero images are inferred from the first suitable markdown image using helpers in `src/lib/post-meta.ts`; no placeholder hero is rendered when a post has no image
+- Related posts are hand-curated using the optional `relatedPosts` front matter field; no automatic similarity logic is used
+- Post-page interactivity is handled by `public/scripts/toc.js` and `public/scripts/site-chrome.js`

 ## Code Style